 If there is one active WBFH system in range of the packet LAN receiver, then m_1 is the probability of overlap.
 If there are more than one active WBFH system in range, then the overlap probability can be modeled as a binomial probability function with m_1 equal to the probability of "success" on each try (one try per frequency hop system).
-With N such systems in range, the overlap probability of overlap is
+With N such systems in range, the overall probability of overlap is

-$$Pr(\text{overlap}) = 1 - \left(1 - m_1\right)^N$$
+$$Pr(\text{overlap}) = 1 - (1 - m_1)^N$$